-The radio should not be tuned while driving so full attention may be given to vehicle operation.
+The radio should not be tuned while

+driving so full attention may be given to vehicle operation.

-Use the TUNE button \checkmark or \land for manual tuning.
-To move quickly through the channels, hold either side of the TUNE button down for more than 0.5 seconds.
+Push the TUNE button \checkmark or \land for manual tuning.
+To move quickly through the channels, push and hold either side of the TUNE button down for more than 0.5 seconds.